If you think the cost of creating a solid safety program is expensive; think again.

 Safety Program Affordability

-Citations and fines for noncompliance can also be expensive, costing the company thousands per incident.
-And, because they’re technically penalties and not operating expenses, OSHA and OSH fines are not tax deductible.
+Citations and fines for noncompliance are expensive and Since they’re considered penalties and not operating expenses, OSHA and OSH fines are not tax deductible.